Picking the right salon management software is crucial.

 Vagaro allows you can store multiple notes on each client and upload PDF files and images to the client profile.

-Vagaro supports advanced SOAP forms which make the tool very powerful for chiropractors and other similar practices.
+Vagaro supports advanced SOAP notes, which makes the tool very powerful for chiropractors, massage therapists, and other similar health and wellness practitioners.

 Fresha Client Data Management